banner-bg

 In addition to a weekly plan, consider creating a monthly lesson plan that can feed into the weekly ones.
 A monthly lesson plan can help you stay on the theme (if applicable) and make your weekly lesson plan creation process faster.

-A lesson plan should always be child-focused.
-Keep your children’s unique interests, needs, and goals in mind as you create a lesson plan to have the most significant impact.
+As you are lesson planning, keep your children’s unique interests, needs, and skills in mind as you create a lesson plan to have the most significant impact.
+This will also allow you to remain flexible and adjust your lesson plans to fit your children's strengths and learning styles.

 4. Plan your approach

 As you customize your lesson plan template, keep your approach to each lesson in mind.
-Will you regularly switch up your approach to the same activity?
-Would beginning with play be a better approach to the lesson?
-Child-led learning activities and play are considered the best approaches for keeping children engaged and helping them retain what they learn.
+Will you regularly switch up your teaching approach to the same activity?
+How will you introduce each concept?
+What materials will you need?
+Consider these important elements so you can choose the best template for your program.

 Selecting the best lesson plan format

-Many teachers choose to format their lesson plan by starting with an area of focus, then selecting art, sensory experiences, stories, or songs that best fit that focus area for the selected time period.
+Many teachers choose to format their lesson plan by starting with an area of focus, then selecting art activities, sensory experiences, stories, or songs that best fit that focus area for the selected time period.

 • Goal-based: All learning activities on the lesson plan are built around meeting a specific learning goal.

-• Themes: An overarching theme (like the five senses, colors, or space) guides each section of the lesson plan.
+• Themed: An overarching theme (like the five senses, colors, or space) guides each section of the lesson plan.

-• Activities list: Teachers create a list of activities, and the objective of the lesson plan is to check off as many as possible that week.
+• List of activities: Teachers create a list of activities and the objective of the lesson plan is to check off as many as possible that week.

 If you’re a part of a program or learning environment that allows you to create your own lesson plan or modify a lesson plan template, remember that some elements are essential.